Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization

-\paragraph{Backgrounds} The goal of PCA is to recover the top $k$ leading eigenvectors $\bu_1, \cdots, \bu_k$ of a population covariance matrix $\Sigma$, {with the corresponding eigenvalues $\lambda_1 \geq \cdots \geq \lambda_k$}.
-In high dimensional settings with $p \gg n$, the classical PCA can be inconsistent~\citep{paul2007asymptotics,nadler2008finite,johnstone2009consistency}.
-Additional assumptions are needed to avoid such a curse of dimensionality~\citep{wang2014tighten}.
-Besides, another obvious disadvantage of the classical PCA is that each PC usually involves all the original variables in the linear combination and the loadings (factor coefficients) are typically nonzero, which hinders the interpretability of the derived PCs.
-In order to deal with the curse of dimensionality and to improve the interpretability of the derived PCs, a sparsity assumption is often imposed on the loadings to get a sparsely weighted linear combination of the original variables.
-PCA with sparse loadings and its variants~\citep{vu2013fantope,zou2006sparse,cai2013sparse,erichson2020sparse} and its variants have been proposed to encourage sparse and potentially interpretable factors, and to avoid the curse of dimensionality in high dimensional settings where $p \gg n$.
+PCA aims to recover the top $k$ leading eigenvectors $\bu_1, \cdots, \bu_k$ of the population covariance matrix $\Sigma$, {with the corresponding eigenvalues $\lambda_1 \geq \cdots \geq \lambda_k$}.
+In high dimensional settings with $p \gg n$, the ordinary PCA can be inconsistent~\citep{paul2007asymptotics,nadler2008finite,johnstone2009consistency}, and additional assumptions are needed to avoid the curse of dimensionality~\citep{wang2014tighten}.
+Besides, a simple property of the ordinary PCA is that each PC usually involves all the original variables and the loadings (factor coefficients) are typically nonzero, which hinders the interpretability of the derived PCs.
+In order to deal with the curse of dimensionality and improve the interpretability of the derived PCs, a sparsity assumption is often imposed on the loadings to get a sparsely weighted linear combination of the original variables.
+PCA with sparse loadings and its variants~\citep{vu2013fantope,zou2006sparse,cai2013sparse,erichson2020sparse} have been widely studied.
 In the last decades, significant progress has been made on the methodological development as well as theoretical understanding of sparse PCA.
-One can turn to~\citet{erichson2020sparse,wang2014tighten,jenatton2011structured,jenatton2010structured,grbovic2012sparse,croux2013robust,khan2015joint,yi2017joint,zou2018selective,jin2019principal,zhang2019robust,tian2019learning}, among others, for overviews of the literature.
+One can turn to~\citet{erichson2020sparse,wang2014tighten,jenatton2011structured,jenatton2010structured,grbovic2012sparse,croux2013robust,khan2015joint,yi2017joint,zou2018selective,jin2019principal,zhang2019robust,tian2019learning}, among others, for an overview of the literature.
 Methods introduced in these articles intend to seek modified principal components for various sparsity properties.
 For example, SCoTLASS~\citep{jolliffe2003modified} is proposed by directly imposing an $\ell_1$ penalty on the ordinary PC vectors to get sparse loadings.
-Sparse PCA (SPCA)~\citep{zou2006sparse,erichson2020sparse} seeks sparse loadings, and~\citet{tian2019learning} considers the feature-sparsity (row-sparsity) constrained PCA to perform feature selection and PCA simultaneously.
+Sparse PCA (SPCA)~\citep{zou2006sparse} seeks sparse loadings by extending the elastic net~\citep{zou2005regularization} procedure and relaxing the orthogonality constraint of the ordinary PC vectors.